Rehearse insider threat response without naming real employees

 A departing employee's badge access logs show after-hours entry to a restricted area.
 IT flags large file transfers to personal cloud storage over the past week.
 HR has also received a complaint from a coworker.

 Every run produces a scored report mapped to recognized frameworks.
-Download the sample PDF to see the format teams get after a live Insider Threat exercise.
+Open the sample report to see the format teams receive after a live Insider Threat exercise.

 Frequently asked questions